Governments are still allowing violence against children

 Moreover, when families or communities experience crisis due to conflicts or natural disasters, the boundaries of what violence is considered acceptable tend to stretch.
 This makes it difficult to stop.
 Before we know it, violence can become a way of life.

 This is why our leaders must do everything they possibly can to help children now and prevent the cycle of violence continuing into the future.
-This week governments are meeting in New York to review the progress in achieving Agenda 2030 for Sustainable Development.
+This week governments are meeting in New York to review the progress in achieving Agenda 2030 for Sustainable Development Goals.
 This is an opportunity to put ending violence against children at the heart of efforts to achieve safe, peaceful and stable societies.
 A good place to start is by addressing the cracks we found in our report by:

 Prohibiting all forms of violence against children in all settings.